CatMe0w/ex_nihilo_vault/README.md

 ## Get `vault.db`

 Running ex_nihilo_vault requires the `vault.db` file, which is the dataset for Project Ex Nihilo.

+Note: The prebuilt container images already packaged `vault.db`.
+If you use the prebuilt images, you can ignore this section.

 ### Download directly